gjyin/gjyin/README.md

 - ⚡ I’m currently a senior reseacher at [Pangu](https://www.huaweicloud.com/product/pangu.html) Research Team, Huawei Cloud.
 - 🔭 I’m currently working on multimodal & LLM foundation models and AIGC, as well as the applications to industry.
 - 👯 Positions are available for self-motivated fulltime researchers, engineers and interns.
-- 🌱 I’m looking for long-term collaborations on research in the fields of vision, multimodal, AIGC and so on.
+- 🌱 I’m looking for long-term collaborations on research in the fields of LLM, multimodal, AIGC and so on.
 - 📫 Mail to me: gjyin@outlook.com and here is my [homepage](gjyin.github.io)

 <!--